-Students who have questions about the admission requirements and/or would like to know more about this certificate are invited to attend a program information session.
+Students who have questions about the admission requirements and/or would like to know more about this certificate are invited to attend a Program Open House.
 Please see Open House for dates, times, and location.

-The successful completion of 7 courses, with a cumulative grade point average of 2.00 or higher, is required for the certificate.
+The successful completion of seven courses, with a cumulative grade point average of 2.00 or higher, is required for the certificate.